The Fix (2018 TV series)

 The Fix is an American television comedy panel show hosted by Jimmy Carr, starring D. L. Hughley and Katherine Ryan as team captains and Mona Chalabi as a statistician.
 The show premiered on December 14, 2018, on Netflix.

 Premise

-In The Fix, host Jimmy Carr and team captains D. L. Hughley and Katherine Ryan are joined by guest comics who in teams "debate and discuss" solutions to "one of the biggest challenges facing the world".
-With help from data expert Mona Chalabi, Chalabi will reveal "surprising, shocking and often hilarious" facts before each team propose their fix to the studio audience, who will in turn vote for their favorite fix.
+In The Fix, host Jimmy Carr and team captains D. L. Hughley and Katherine Ryan are joined by guest comics who, in teams, "debate and discuss" solutions to "one of the biggest challenges facing the world", with help from data expert Mona Chalabi.
+Chalabi will reveal "surprising, shocking and often hilarious" facts before each team proposes their fix to the studio audience, who will in turn vote for their favourite fix.